Casey Guernsey

-Casey Guernsey (born October 14, 1980) is a Republican politician and former member of the Missouri House of Representatives.
+Casey Guernsey (born October 14, 1980) is an American politician.
+A Republican, he is a former member of the Missouri House of Representatives.
 Guernsey represented the 3rd, and then the 2nd District, encompassing all or portions of Daviess, Gentry, Grundy, Harrison, Mercer, Sullivan, and Worth counties in north central Missouri.
 Due to Missouri House redistricting following the 2010 U.S. Census, much of the current 3rd District was renamed the 2nd District effective January, 2013.
 The new boundaries include all of Daviess, DeKalb, Gentry, and Harrison counties, but no longer all or parts of Grundy, Mercer, Sullivan, or Worth counties.
 Guernsey ran for the newly created 2nd District and won in the November, 2012 general election.
-On January 31, 2014 Guernsey announced he would not be a candidate for re-election in the 2014 Missouri House races nor would he be running for any seat in the Missouri Senate.
+On January 31, 2014, Guernsey announced he would not be a candidate for re-election in the 2014 Missouri House races nor would he be running for any seat in the Missouri Senate.

 Personal history

-Casey Lee Guernsey was born October 14, 1980 in the medical facilities at the United States Air Force Academy near Colorado Springs, Colorado.
+Casey Lee Guernsey was born October 14, 1980, in the medical facilities at the United States Air Force Academy near Colorado Springs, Colorado.
 He is a 1999 graduate of South Harrison R-II High School in Bethany, Missouri.
 Following high school, Guernsey attended College of the Ozarks near Branson, Missouri, graduating with a Bachelor of Science degree in Business Administration in 2003.
 Representative Guernsey is a 7th generation family farmer and actively involved in the family dairy and beef production when not busy in the state legislature.
 Previously Guernsey served as a staff policy analyst for U.S.Congressmen Roy Blunt and Sam Graves in Washington, D.C.
-He is a member of the Blue Ridge Christian Union Church as well as active with the National Rifle Association, National Federation of Independent Business (NFIB), and Rotary International.
+He is a member of the Blue Ridge Christian Union Church as well as active with the National Rifle Association of America, National Federation of Independent Business (NFIB), and Rotary International.

 Political history

-Representative Guernsey has a family history of political involvement.
+Guernsey has a family history of political involvement.
 His ancestors include Senator Charles A. Guernsey and Richard Gentry, a former Missouri state Senator killed while leading troops at the Battle of Lake Okeechobee during the Seminole Wars.
 Casey Guernsey first ran for State Representative in 2006, losing to incumbent Jim Whorton.
 Whorton was term-limited under Missouri law from seeking reelection in 2008.
 In November of that year Guernsey defeated Democrat Mike Hepler to win his first term in the House.
 Guernsey ran unopposed in 2010.
 In November, 2012 Guernsey ran for the newly created 2nd District seat, defeating Independent candidate Jim Nash to earn a third term in the Missouri House.